sivapradeep/Predicting-House-Rents/README.md

 This project has major portion of Preprocessing steps included.

-This is built based on Python Programming language in Jupyter Notebook.
+This is built based on Python Programming language in the Jupyter Notebook.